eseidel/space_traders/README.md

 * Add logic for buying and mounting modules.
 * Get above 50% coverage.
-* Fix contract trader to not assume it's current market is the right one to buy from if the contract is fulfillable from the market it's at.
+* Fix contract trader to not assume it's current market is the right one to buy from if the contract is fulfill-able from the market it's at.
 * Teach explorers to avoid each other.
 Right now they all route to the same opportunities.
   Explorers should generate a queue of good planets to explore, and then pull from that queue?
+* Add a mass-move command which uses explore logic and logicLoop to move multiple ships at once.
+* Add some object to hold agent and ships so both can be updated by results of API calls and not fetched after every ship.
+* Teach URL frequency summary to ignore changing values (ship name, etc.)

 UI:
 * Add a Flutter UI.